 In the last few years there have been many developments in this industry with the rise of e-vehicles, such as e-bikes and electric cars.
 This also affects trade compliance obligations.
 Being a producer it is important to be aware of these legal requirements, since it often involves expensive products, which brings significant (financial) risks.

-On this page we would like to tell you about what trade compliance obligations you should be taking into account being a producer in the Transportation and Automotive industry regarding Export documents, Environmental obligations, Customs obligations, VAT declarations & Intrastat declarations.
+On this page we would like to tell you about what trade compliance obligations you should be taking into account being a producer in the Transportation and automotive industry regarding Export documents, Environmental obligations, Customs obligations, VAT & Intrastat declarations.